oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 step of the verification defined in (#sd_jwt_verification).

-The precise set of required validity claims will typically be defined by ecosystem rules, application-specific profile, or the credential format and MAY include claims other than those listed herein.
+The precise set of required validity claims will typically be defined by operating environment rules, application-specific profile, or the credential format and MAY include claims other than those listed herein.

 ## Distribution and Rotation of Issuer Signature Verification Key  {#issuer_signature_key_distribution}